pedro1191/my-personal-portfolio-vue/README.md

 Hello and welcome to my portfolio!

 This is a Progressive Web Application built using [Vue.js](https://vuejs.org/).
-It consumes a [REST API](https://github.com/pedro1191/my-personal-portfolio-rest) to load the portfolio's projects and send contact messages.
+It consumes a [REST API](https://github.com/pedro1191/my-personal-portfolio-rest) to send contact messages.

 The following technologies are being used:
 - [axios](https://github.com/axios/axios): to consume the [REST API](https://github.com/pedro1191/my-personal-portfolio-rest)